furynet/furyhub-1/docs/tools/ledger.md

 # Ledger Nano Support

-It is recommended to have a basic understanding of the [IRIShub Key](../concepts/key.md) before using the ledger.
+It is recommended to have a basic understanding of the [FURYhub Key](../concepts/key.md) before using the ledger.

 ## Ledger Support for account keys